TrelisResearch/arc-agi-2025/o3-tools/README.md

 [x] prompt so that the model keeps reasoning until it finds a python program that solves (for the tool use case). don't include the test examples in the prompt.
 [x] **Simplified scoring**: Removed complex compression-based calculations and focused on core metrics.

-For Kaggle / low compute competition:
-[ ] Testing out a baseline with Qwen.
-[ ] Potentially distilling from o3 down to Qwen if needed.

 ## Features

 - Run ARC-AGI tasks with OpenAI models (currently using gpt-4o-mini or o4-mini)